TrustFinity/patdryburgh.com/blog/_posts/2011-06-03-where-i-admit-that-i-was-wrong-and-merlin-mann-was-right.md

 ---
 layout: post
 author: patdryburgh
-title: Where I Admit That I Was Wrong and Merlin Mann Was Right
+title: Where I admit that I was wrong and Merlin Mann was right
 url_title: where-i-admit-that-i-was-wrong-and-merlin-mann-was-right
 date: 2011-06-03
 old_entry_id: 151